FoxSamu/FoxSamu/README.md

 ***

-I'm currently studying a BSc Computing Science at the University of Groningen.
+I'm have studied Computing Science at the University of Groningen, I graduated for my bachelor in 2025.
 Previous education includes an exchange to the University of Helsinki as part of my current studies, and a never-finished BSc Technical Computer Science at the University of Twente.
 For public university projects refer to [@FoxSamuUni](https://github.com/FoxSamuUni).

-I volunteer for [Stichting Reffurence](https://reffurence.com/about), where I am Head of Design and coordinate anything design related, including UI and UX.
+I volunteer for [Stichting Reffurence](https://reffurence.com/about), where I am Head of Design and coordinate anything design related.
+I also volunteer for [NordicFuzzCon](https://nordicfuzzcon.org/about/nordicfuzzcon/who-are-we), where I do UI/UX design.